Michael is a barrister specialising in intellectual property, insolvency and general commercial litigation.

 - Seaton & Oths -v- Seddon & Oths EWHC 735 (Ch) – Led by John Brisby QC on a 4-day application to strike out a claim against solicitors, which contained an important legal point on the interplay between limitation and mental capacity.

 Outside of chambers Michael enjoys amateur dramatics and musical theatre.
 His recent roles include Eddie in the Heather Brothers’ “A Slice of Saturday Night”, the General in “Seussical”, Werner Heisenberg in an award-winning production of Michael Frayn’s “Copenhagen” and Frank Lubey in Arthur Miller’s “All My Sons”.
 He also was a late replacement for the lead part “Man in Chair” in “the Drowsy Chaperone” and the part of Witherspoon in “Arsenic and Old Lace”.
-His most recent role was as Sir Henry Angkatell in Agatha Christie’s “The Hollow”.
+His most recent roles were as Sir Henry Angkatell in Agatha Christie’s “The Hollow” and (again as a late replacement) the Vicar in “Goodnight Mr Tom”.

 Before qualifying as a barrister, Michael spent 8 years as an IT engineer and consultant.
 He specialised in application integration, software and infrastructure for a variety of City firms and government departments.
 During that time he undertook the GDL and BVC part-time at BPP.